TesterTech/Arch-Bootstrap/README.md

 # Arch-Bootstrap
-My own Arch bootstrap script, including postinstall.
-Should work out of the box from Fedora 30 and newer and a running system using:
-- LVM partitions
-- UEFI boot
-- One nvme SSD
-- Intel Graphics

 ## preparation
 - make sure to backup any data you want to keep, managing partitions can be tricky.
-- Recommended: from Fedora run ```dnf install -y blivet-gui```

 ## clone this repository